PollingInc/polling-sdk-unity/README.md

 ---
 #### 2.5 View Types
 For Android, the view types for the surveys are the same as Java as it is actually a Java WebView being rendered here.
+For iOS, the wrappers also deal with it..
 What changes here is the way they are set:
 Only using `polling.SetViewType(ViewType viewType)`